UNC-Libraries/HathiTrust-Print-Holdings/README.md

 Control script details
 ----------------------

-### holdings\_control.sh
+### control.sh

 This is the main control script.
 It:

 -   cleans any previous holdings processing files out of the hathi directory on the server
--   runs holdings\_bnums.pl to produce the text files of candidate bnums
+-   runs get\_bib\_num\_lists.pl to produce the text files of candidate bnums
--   runs holdings\_process.pl on each candidate bnum text file
+-   runs extract\_holdings\_data\_from\_bibs.pl on each candidate bnum text file
     -   controls how many instances of the script are running concurrently
     -   makes sure the output of each instance of the script is written to a separate directory

 This script runs for a long time (about 5.5 hours when run on 2015-05-18).

-### holdings\_progress.sh
+### check\_progress.sh

-holdings\_control.sh runs in the background for a long time.
+control.sh runs in the background for a long time.

-holdings\_progress.sh is used to check on the progress of holdings\_control.sh.
+check\_progress.sh is used to check on the progress of control.sh.
 It produces on on-screen list of all the bnum files on which processing has been started, and tells you the percent complete for each bnum file.

-### holdings\_prep\_for\_hathi.sh
+### prep\_for\_hathi.sh

-Used after holdings\_control.sh is completely finished and all data has been extracted.
+Used after control.sh is completely finished and all data has been extracted.

--   Combines all the data from the individual holdings\_process.pl instances into files placed in holdings\_final directory
+-   Combines all the data from the individual extract\_holdings\_data\_from\_bibs.pl instances into files placed in holdings\_final directory
 -   Renames the files that will be submitted, according to Hathi's specifications

 ### holdings\_cleanup.sh